Nutrition

 Teeth are essential for eating, which is, as we all know, essential to life.
 But beyond controlling cavities, there are microorganisms (over 700 species) in your mouth that are responsible for critical physiological, metabolic, and immunological functions such as digestion of food and nutrition, generation of energy, metabolic regulation, and the detoxification of environmental chemicals, to name a few.4

 Our microbiomes are interconnected and play an essential role in keeping us alive and healthy.
-Health is synonymous with homeostasis, and to maintain health, we must make a conscious effort to sustain balance through our diet, lifestyle choices, and proactive and preventative wellness practices (such as taking pre and probiotics).
-When our microbiota is imbalanced and normal inflammatory response becomes chronic, we are inherently increasing our risk of metabolic disorders.
+Health is synonymous with homeostasis, and to maintain health, we must make a conscious effort to sustain balance through our diet, lifestyle choices, and proactive and preventative wellness practices.
+Making healthy nutrition choices for a balanced microbiota supports optimal metabolic function and overall well-being.

 The Connection Between Sugar, an Unhealthy Microbiome, and Chronic Diseases